floragunncom/search-guard-docs/_content/_docs_installation/upgrade_to_sg8.md

 ## Upgrading Search Guard

 Upgrading from Search Guard 7 classic (i.e., Search Guard versions 53 and before) is not supported.
-You need first to ]migrate Search Guard classic to Search Guard FLX](sg-classic-config-migration-overview).
+You need first to [migrate Search Guard classic to Search Guard FLX](sg-classic-config-migration-overview).
 {: .note .js-note .note-warning}

 After upgrading a node from ES 7 to 8, simply [install](installation.md) the [correct version of Search Guard](../_docs_versions/versions_versionmatrix.md) on this node.